 3 The IUD, as well as sterilization and the implant have failure rates of 1% or less.
-Failure rates for injectable or oral contraceptives are 7% and 9% respectively, due to some women skipping or delaying an injection or pill.
+Failure rates for injectable or oral contraceptives are 7% and 9% respectively, because some women skip or delay an injection or pill.
 Guttmacher Testimony at 2.